 The accounts receivable balance primarily includes amounts due from clients and members.
 Accounts receivable also includes accrued receivables for fertility benefits claims from provider clinics at the end of each period for services provided that have not yet been received.
-The Company estimates an allowance for changes and cancellations of services based upon historical experience and estimates member uncollectible amounts based upon historical bad debts, current member receivable balances and the age of member receivable balances.
-The following table provides a summary of the activity in these allowances for the three months ended March 31, 2020 and December 31, 2019 (in thousands):
+The Company estimates an allowance for changes and cancellations of services based upon historical experience and estimates uncollectible amounts based upon historical bad debts, current receivable balances and the age of receivable balances.
+The following table provides a summary of the activity in these allowances (in thousands):